kth-ii1302-vt22-group-3/.github/documents/GITHUB-DOCUMENTATION.md

 ## Workflow

-### Individual Workflow
+### Individual Workflow during sprint
 1. Go to [Current sprint table](https://github.com/orgs/kth-ii1302-vt22-group-3/projects/4/views/6).
-2. Look at the **No Assignees** category.
+2. Look at the **Sprint backlog** category.
-3. Find a task that you want to work on.
+3. Find a task that you want to work on and move it to the **Checked out** column.
-4. Assign yourself to the task.
+4. Assign yourself to the task in the [Current sprint list](https://github.com/orgs/kth-ii1302-vt22-group-3/projects/4/views/5).
+5. When you have completed the task, move it to the **Test** column, waiting for completion test.
+6. When the test has been passed the task can be moved to **Done** column.
+7. Repeat steps 1-6 until all tasks related to a story has been moved to the **Done** column.
+8. Move the story to the **Done** column.

 ![Git graph - Current sprint list](https://user-images.githubusercontent.com/25460850/160890919-f8448f78-203f-45da-9ca8-96cf5d43779a.png)